top of page

 Roadmap to Ayesha

 Wondering how you work up to your Ayesha?
-This is the roadmap I recommend (below).
+This is the roadmap we recommend (below).

-You may notice that I suggest gaining your ayesha via a Jamilla and not a basic Straddle entry.
-My rationale behind this is this transition requires considerable overhead strength of the bottom arm and proprioception to shift the body from a horizontal position of a Jamilla to the upside down position of a Butterfly.
+You may notice that we suggest gaining your Ayesha via a Jamilla and not a basic Straddle entry.
+Our rationale behind this is this transition requires considerable overhead strength of the bottom arm and proprioception to shift the body from a horizontal position of a Jamilla to the upside-down position of a Butterfly.
 This transition helps to ensure you are actively engaging your shoulders correctly and not hanging out of your top arm.
-And being safe & confident in this position first significantly builds confidence towards the Ayesha.
+Being safe & confident in this position first significantly builds confidence towards the Ayesha.

 Check out these great videos of Mischka below demonstrating each of the stages: